awsdocs/aws-control-tower-guide/doc_source/enable-guardrails.md

 **Note**
 You can enable preventive and detective guardrails concurrently\.

-## Concurrent guardrail deployment<a name="concurrent-optional-guardrails"></a>
+## Concurrent deployment for optional guardrails<a name="concurrent-optional-guardrails"></a>

 When applying optional guardrails, you can deploy more than one guardrail at a time, up to the StackSets limitation of 5000 concurrent operations\.
+For example, you can enable **Detect Whether MFA for the Root User is Enabled** and **Detect Whether Public Write Access to Amazon S3 Buckets is Allowed**, at the same time\.

+You can apply and remove multiple optional guardrails without waiting for individual guardrail operations to complete\.
+The only restricted times are when AWS Control Tower is in the process of landing zone setup, or while extending governance to a new organization\.

 **Functionality available**
 + Apply and remove different detective guardrails on the same OU, concurrently\.
-For example, you can enable **Detect Whether MFA for the Root User is Enabled** and **Detect Whether Public Write Access to Amazon S3 Buckets is Allowed**\.
 + Apply and remove different detective guardrails on different OUs, concurrently\.
 + Apply and remove the same detective guardrail on multiple OUs, concurrently\.
 + Apply and remove different preventive guardrails on the same OU, concurrently\.